 If you are an adult who is worried about a child from Eden Park High School please contact a member of staff (contact details can be found here) or call the NSPCC on 080 800 5000 or the Bromley Social Care Team by calling 0208 461 7373 or click here for further information.

 For students who do not have access to this online platform they are able to collect study packs from the reception area of the school.
-The school will be open from 8am – 4pm Monday – Friday.
+The school will be open from 8:00am – 5:00pm Monday – Friday.
+Please call the school before planning to attend the school so we know when to expect you.

 The school has a number of other online learning platforms students can access to complete independent work.
 Click below to access the various platforms.